github/developer.github.com/content/changes/2014-06-19-combined-status-api-pagination.md

 ---

-We're getting close to bringing the [Combined Status API][1] out of preview mode, and have just a couple of small changes to make before it's :sparkles:
+We're getting close to bringing the [Combined Status API][1] out of preview mode, and have just a couple of small changes to make before it's :sparkles:.

 First, we're now [paginating][2] combined status API calls.
 The combined status `state` field will always take all statuses into account, but we'll now only